-Borrowings are initially recognised at the fair value of the consideration received less directly attributable transaction costs
+Borrowings are initially recognized at the fair value of the consideration received less directly attributable transaction costs

-After initial recognition, borrowings are subsequently measured at amortised cost using the effective interest rate method ("EIR").
-Gains and losses are recognised in the separate statement of comprehensive income when the liabilities are derecognised as well as through the amortisation process.
+After initial recognition, borrowings are subsequently measured at amortized cost using the effective interest rate method ("EIR").
+Gains and losses are recognized in the separate statement of comprehensive income when the liabilities are derecognized as well as through the amortization process.

-Amortised cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
-The EIR amortisation is included in finance costs in the separate statement of comprehensive income.
+Amortized cost is calculated by taking into account any discount or premium on acquisition and fees or costs that are an integral part of the EIR.
+The EIR amortization is included in finance costs in the separate statement of comprehensive income.

 Installments due within one year are shown as a current liability.
-Interest is charged as an expense as it accrues with unpaid amounts included in "Accrued expenses".